jaredly/jaredly.github.io/source/_posts/make-a-cross-platform-mobile-game-in-reason-ocaml.md

 Clone `https://github.com/jaredly/ocaml-cross-mobile` into `~/.ocaml-cross-mobile`, and run `./download.sh` to download the appropriate cross-compilers.
 You'll also need to grab the android ndk (see [the readme](https://github.com/jaredly/ocaml-cross-mobile)).

+> If you have an opam switch active, that might interfere with things...

 ## The example project

 Next, clone the example game from https://github.com/jaredly/reprocessing-example-cross-platform and put it somewhere.